-17 ITS This course will cover the topics of introduction to Intelligent Architecture Transportation Systems (ITS), architecture and standards for selected and ITS subsystems, such as a connected vehicle, automated driving, and Standards security.
-18 Analytical This course will cover the topics of introduction to transportation Techniques in systems analysis, experimental design, analysis of variance, probability Transportatio models, regression analysis, representation of transportation problems, n Engineering discrete choice analysis.
+17 ITS This course will cover the tenies of introduction to Intelligent 1/ This course will cover the topics of introduction to Intelligent Architecture and Transportation Systems (ITS), architecture and standards for selected ITS subsystems, such as a connected vehicle, automated driving, and Standards 18 This source will gover the tenies of introduction to transportation 10 Analytical Techniques in This course will cover the topics of introduction to transportation - systems analysis, experimental design, analysis of variance, probability Transportatio n Engineering models, regression analysis, representation of transportation problems, 19 discrete choice analysis.
 19 (Advanced) This course will cover the topics of fundamentals of transport systems, Transportatio introduction to transportation planning, transportation planning and n Planning decision making, characteristics of urban travel, data availability and travel surveys, travel demand analysis, introduction to traffic flow theory and simulation approaches, introduction to transportation network models, prediction of origin to destination flows, users' response to ITS and applications for real-time systems.
 In addition, this course will address the topics of transport policy and multi-modal transport studies, intermodal integration planning, accessibility and mobility planning.
-20 Communicati This course will provide a summary of the components and functions of on Systems in automotive sensors and mobile communications systems.
-It will cover ITS an overview of RADAR sensor technology, radio channel modelling, smart antenna, medium access control, routing protocol, data dissemination, handover, security, mesh networking, road traffic estimation, and location-based services.
+20 Communicati This course will provide a summary of the components and functions of 20 on Systems in automotive sensors and mobile communications systems.
+It will cover ITS an overview of RADAR sensor technology, radio channel modelling, 113 smart antenna, medium access control, routing protocol, data dissemination, handover, security, mesh networking, road traffic estimation, and location-based services.
 21 GIS This course will provide the required background related to the Applications geographic information technology and the application of geo- in ITS informatics in transportation engineering.
 It will cover the topics of basic concepts of GIS, RS, GPS, and land-use and transportation data, Cartography, Coordinate & Reference systems, map generation and analysis, transportation network development and algorithms, in addition to transportation models and their applications in GIS.
 22 Traffic Safety This course will cover the following topics in detail; accident definition and types, accident cost, factors affecting road accidents, roadway safety appraisal techniques, road safety measures, accident data collection, roadway design standards, traffic education, and law enforcement, before and after studies.